 We care about you!
 Please join us in our quest to #keepInyoSafe and #keepInyoOpen

-- Face Coverings are Mandatory in Inyo County
+- Face Coverings are now optional in Inyo County

 - Avoid social gatherings in groups of more than 10 people

 - Use restaurant drive-thru, pickup, or outdoor dining options

 - Listen and follow the directions of your state and local authorities

 - If you feel sick or afraid, stay at home.

 - Sneeze or cough into a tissue, or the inside of your elbow